 Under the mandate, dentists must also ensure that scrap from amalgam fillings is not flushed down drains, and they must sanitize water lines with oxidizing cleaners.
-These three steps, as a Bloomberg article on the rule noted, are already detailed in voluntary guidelines issued by the American Dental Association (ADA).
+These top 5 things to know are already detailed in voluntary guidelines issued by the American Dental Association (ADA).

 Prior to this federal standard, 12 states and 18 municipalities enacted regulations regarding amalgam disposal.
 The EPA rule compels dental offices to obtain a one-time certification that an amalgam separator is installed, but it does not oblige wastewater utilities to monitor for amalgam waste or enforce compliance.

 In a Dec.
 15 statement, the ADA endorsed the EPA standard, calling it “preferable to a patchwork of rules and regulations.”
 The ADA also reiterated its stance that amalgam fillings are safe, despite concerns about mercury’s toxic effects.

 Liquid mercury comprises about half of each amalgam filling by weight, according to the U.S. Food and Drug Administration, with the remainder an alloy of various metals, typically silver, copper and tin.
 The mercury binds the alloy particles together to create a cohesive, solid filling.

 But mercury poses severe health risks if it enters the bloodstream, especially in children and other at-risk individuals.
 In a previous post, we discussed that while the levels of mercury in amalgam fillings are relatively low, amalgam fillings are also a leading source of mercury in the body, and research is conflicting on whether amalgam fillings pose a threat and just how severe that threat may be.